alyssaq/graphs/README.md

     > sudo ports install boost

 Note that on Mac, the boost header files are located at: /opt/local/include/boost
-3) To compile a cpp file with boost:
+3) To compile a cpp file and include boost library .hpp files, use the -I flag:

-    > g++ main.cpp -I/opt/local/include/
+    > g++ main.cpp -I /opt/local/include/

 4) To run: